(Last updated on: 28/11/2022)

 When I was planning our first adventure as a threesome, I was nervous about where might or might not be appropriate to take a four-month-old baby.
 Is it too hot?
 Too cold?
 Too many mosquitos?
 Is it a Malaria area?
 What is the hygiene like?
 The list of concerns seemed never-ending!
-Eventually we decided on Costa Rica after having read extensively about how Matt and Jenn, who blog over at Two Weeks in Costa Rica, have travelled throughout the country with their baby.
+Eventually we decided on Costa Rica with a baby after having read extensively about how Matt and Jenn, who blog over at Two Weeks in Costa Rica, have travelled throughout the country with their baby.
 As brilliant and informative as their blog was, I was surprised that they were the only people who appear to have written about travelling to Costa Rica with a baby in tow, aside from the usual Trip Advisor and Lonely Planet forums.
 So I thought I’d share the details of our three and a half week trip as a guide for any families planning a similar trip in the future.

 Planning your trip to Costa Rica with a baby